 - 8.1 The Prudential Code for Capital Finance in Local Authorities came into force on 1 April 2004 and replaced the previous system of "Section 94" Government controls over capital investment and borrowing.
 The Prudential Code allows greater local flexibility for investment decisions that are informed and supported by a "basket" of performance indicators.
-The 2017/18 indicators were approved by Council on 16 February 2017, and subsequently revised on 21 December 2017. - 8.2 The Council's overall performance against the basket of these indicators provides a firm basis for the monitoring and control of capital investment and borrowing and for determining that it is affordable.
+The 2018/19 indicators were approved by Council on 2 March 2018, and subsequently revised on 13 December 2018. - 8.2 The Council's overall performance against the basket of these indicators provides a firm basis for the monitoring and control of capital investment and borrowing and for determining that it is affordable.
 Certain headline indicators are sub-divided per recommended best practice into two programmes housing and non-housing. - 8.3 The key performance indicators for Treasury are: - 1.
-An "operational boundary" for the Council's external borrowing (the upper limit for the aggregate external borrowing needed) plus an "authorised limit" for the Council's external borrowing (the upper limit of aggregate external borrowing that is affordable and prudent). - 2.
-An upper limit for "exposure to fixed interest and variable rate debt" (to manage the risk of over-exposure to fluctuations in interest rates over time) - 3.
-A ratio of financing costs to net revenue stream (an affordability measure for debt repayments). - 4.
+An "operational boundary" for the Council's external borrowing (the upper limit for the aggregate external borrowing needed) plus an

+"authorised limit" for the Council's external borrowing (the upper limit of aggregate external borrowing that is affordable and prudent).

+- 2. A ratio of financing costs to net revenue stream (an affordability measure for debt repayments). - 3.
 An upper limit for fixed rate borrowing maturing within the short, medium and long term (to ensure that the Council is not exposed to a significant re-financing requirement in the short to medium term).